-- 52. In the administration of the DISP, Defence has a responsibility to: - a. act in good faith; - b. act in the national interest; - c. provide services to certify and accredit facilities and ICT networks (refer to DSPF Principle 23 - Cyber Security Assessment and Authorisation, and Principle 73 - Physical Security Certification and Accreditation) in support of a DISP membership; - d. provide vetting services through The Australian Government Vetting Agency (AGSVA) in support of a specific requirement for a DISP membership; and - e. uphold responsibilities under Commonwealth and Defence policy.
+53. In the administration of DISP, Defence has a responsibility to:

+a. act in good faith;

+- b. act in the national interest; - c. provide services to certify and accredit facilities and ICT networks (refer to DSPF Principle 23 - Cyber Security Assessment and Authorisation, and Principle 73 - Physical Security Certification and Accreditation) in support of a DISP membership; - d. provide vetting services through the Australian Government Security Vetting Agency (AGSVA) in support of a specific requirement for a DISP membership; and - e. uphold responsibilities under Commonwealth and Defence policy.

-Defence Industry Security Office
+Defence Industry Security Branch

-- 53. DISO is responsible for the operations and management of DISP, including, but not limited to: - a. providing information and support to Industry Entities wishing to join the DISP; - b. processing DISP membership applications; - c. providing ongoing security management advice; and - d. undertaking assurance and uplift processes associated with membership obligations and security requirements.
+54. DISB is responsible for the operations and management of DISP, including, but not limited to:

+- a. providing information and support to Industry Entities wishing to join the DISP; - b. processing DISP membership applications; - c. providing ongoing security management advice; and - d. undertaking uplift, remediation and assurance processes associated with membership obligations and security requirements.

-54. DISO will advise Contract Managers who have submitted an AE250-2 form of any changes in DISP member profiles during the life of a contract.
+55. DISB will advise Contract Managers who have completed a Notification of Engagement Requiring DISP Membership of any changes in DISP member profiles during the life of a contract.

-55. DISO will also notify Contract Managers of non-compliance with DISP obligations, including if Industry Entities:
+56. DISB will also notify Contract Managers of non-compliance with DISP obligations, including if Industry Entities:

-- a. do not provide required information in response to an audit request within a 28 business day period; - b. have not met assurance reporting requirements; and/or c. have not implemented assurance uplift recommendations within agreed timeframes.
+- a. do not provide required information in response to an audit request within a 28 business day period; - b. have not met assurance reporting requirements; and/or - c. have not implemented assurance remediation recommendations within agreed timeframes.

-56. Where DISP membership is required by Defence in a tender or contract, DISO will provide Contract Managers with details regarding the DISP member sought for engagement.
+57. Where DISP membership is required by Defence in a tender or contract, DISB will provide Contract Managers with details regarding the DISP member sought for engagement.
 This includes confirmation of the DISP member's membership status and membership levels.
-Contract Managers are to consider the information provided to assess whether the DISP member is suitable for engagement (see Annex B for contact details).
+Contract Managers are to consider the information provided to assess whether the DISP member is suitable for engagement.

-57. Contract Managers must stipulate whether DISP membership is a requirement, and specify the level of membership the Industry Entity should hold, in tendering and contracting documentation.
+58. Contract Managers must stipulate whether DISP membership is a requirement, and specify the level of membership the Industry Entity should hold, in tendering and contracting documentation.

-58. Contract Managers must notify DISO when engaging (via contract, panel, or partnership) with an Industry Entity requiring DISP membership, when DISP membership is required as a condition of a Foreign Investment Review Board decision, or when contractual security requirements have changed (see AE250-2 form).
+59. Contract Managers must notify DISB when engaging (via contract, panel, or partnership) an Industry Entity requiring DISP membership, when DISP membership is required as a condition of a Foreign Investment Review Board decision, or when contractual security requirements have changed.

-59. Contract Managers should notify DISO of any significant updates in relation to current engagements with a DISP member, including incidents of non-compliance with DISP obligations.
+60. Contract Managers should notify DISB of any significant updates in relation to current engagements with a DISP member, including incidents of non-compliance with DISP obligations.